Waste Management (album)

 Waste Management is the third and final English language (sixth overall) studio album by Russian recording group t.A.T.u. released in Russia on 15 December 2009, by their own independent record label T.A.
 Music.
 Unlike their previous English studio album, it is the group's first studio album not released by Interscope Records due to their departure from the label in 2006.
-The album was no longer handled by their primary producers and songwriters, which included Martin Kierszenbaum and Trevor Horn.
-Instead, it was produced by producers including Billy Steinberg, Josh Alexander, Sergio Galoyan and Boris Renski, who served as their executive producer.

-Unlike their previous studio albums, Waste Management is exclusively seated in the electronic dance music genres, including musical influences from dance, electronica, techno and Eurodance.
+Musically, Waste Management is electronic dance music.
 Upon its release, the album debuted with generally favorable reviews from music critics, who felt the production and musical composition suited the group well and considered it as one of their best releases.
 The album did not do well commercially, only managing to chart in Mexico and Russia, becoming the group's least successful album to date.

 The studio album generated three singles: "Snowfalls", "White Robe" and "Sparks", none of which managed to generate much interest nor appear in any music charts around the world.
 This was the group's last studio album before they split up in March 2011.
 Waste Management Remixes was released not long after.

 The album has been made available to music streaming platforms in 2020.